qcscine/molassembler/README.rst

 CMake
 -----

-When building with CMake, the following dependencies must be installed and available via CMake's `find_package` (e.g. via `CMAKE_PREFIX_PATH`):
+When building with CMake, Boost and Eigen must be installed and available via CMake's ``find_package`` (e.g. via ``CMAKE_PREFIX_PATH``).
+Any of the other libraries can be available, but are downloaded dynamically if missing.

-- Boost
-- Eigen

-All other libraries can be available, but are downloaded dynamically if missing.
 Clone the repository, then enter the following commands::

     mkdir build-release